Saint Justin's Church, Frankfurt-Höchst: The high choir (chancel)

 In 1441, the rules of the Augustinian choir master, under the Antoniter order, required a larger choir, and so a high choir (chancel) was built with a polygonal apsidal end and seven windows.
 The chancel was clearly higher than the original basilica, and this contrast is certainly visible today.
 The original vaulting in the chancel had to be taken down in 1523 due to danger of collapse, and is now replaced with a flat ceiling.

 Due to the change in position of the entrance, a richly decorated pointed-arch north doorway was built in around 1442, which is flanked by statues of Paul of Thebes and Anthony the Great.

 Construction which commenced in 1441 are the works of the so-called Frankfurt school, under the master builder Madern Gerthener.
 The most important builder in Höchst was Steffan von Irlebach, son-in-law of Gerthener, as well as the stonemason Peter Wale, who worked with Gerthener on the Frankfurt Cathedral tower.

+Garden

+The area around the Justinuskirche was the Höchst cemetery since the Middle Ages.
+Burials also took place in the church.
+Canons of the Antonite Order were buried there.
+The von Dalberg and von Kapp families had family tombs in the Justinuskirche.

+The churchyard was abandoned in 1810.
+It was demolished between 1930 and 1932 during the renovation of the church and the square in front of the church was paved.
+Only a Pietà on the north facade of the church, eight grave slabs inside the church and some weathered gravestones in the garden on the Main side recall the burial place.

+The garden of the Justinus Church, located on the Main River side, was created in its planting in the early 1990s.
+Here medicinal herbs used by the Antonites are cultivated.
+For the public the garden is accessible since 2004 from spring to autumn.